Knowing & Being Known: a book review

 To the one with a grim diagnosis.
 To the single bridesmaid at the eleventeenth wedding.
 To the bereaved and wrecked and poor: it’s not fair.

 Part of my journey to wholeness includes being honest about the injustices I observe and experience.
-It seems much more wholesome to be able to call a spade a spade than to act as if it’s something else.
+It seems more wholesome to be able to call a spade a spade than to act as if it’s something else.

 So: it’s not fair.